 Launching the trebouche was so cool !

 The Ceremonies begin around Day 4 and last about 5-6 days?
 If you wanted to participate in these ceremonies, you had to sign up and pay for it (for the medicines).
 Signing up is done just before and the places fill up fast.
 There were queues here !
 If you’re interested, keep in mind that you have to come early.
 You could choose your shaman accordingly to what you were interested in, different shamans were doing different things.
-One important thing – something they would all say to you: a person needs time before and after any medicine: a diet and a preparation time is needed and some time to digest after.
+One important thing – something they would all say: a person needs time before and after any medicine: a diet and a preparation time is needed and some time to digest it all after.
 In one way or another they all agreed that coming out of the Shamanic Realm and straight into the music festival isn’t ideal.
-Though people seem to have worked it out – there was a way to escape it: you could far away from it all and there was beautiful nature around and a lot of wildlife.
+Though people seem to have worked it out – there was a way to escape it: you could go far away from it all and there was beautiful nature around and a lot of wildlife.
 Alternatively, you could go to all the other ceremonies that didn’t involve taking in powerful medicines.
 Maybe you don’t need it.
-The most powerful shaman is inside you (one of the shaman’s words)..
+The most powerful shaman is inside yourself.